Sophiayeung10/mini-inverter-pcb/README.md

 - **Archive Package**: Generated a consolidated `.zip` production package containing all Gerber and drill data, ready for PCB manufacturing submission.

 ---
+---

+## 5. Challenges in My Mini Inverter PCB Project

+### 1. Net Name Mismatch

+While wiring the board, I noticed that one of the ports I wanted to connect turned grey and wouldn't accept a connection.
+At first I thought KiCad was broken, but the real cause was simple: the two ends didn't share the same net name.

+KiCad doesn't connect things by how they look on screen.
+It connects them by **name**.
+If one side is called `VIN` and the other is `Vin` or `VIN1`, KiCad treats them as two unrelated connections, and the mismatched port is greyed out.

+**Solution:** I standardized the label names, ran the Electrical Rules Check (ERC), and updated the PCB from the schematic (`F8`).

+### 2. Aligning Custom 3D Models

+Downloaded STEP files (such as the GrabCAD terminal blocks) rarely line up on import.
+Fixing the position, rotation, and scale by hand takes trial and error to match my PCB design.

+**Solution:** I adjusted the offset and rotation values in the footprint's 3D model settings and checked the result in the 3D Viewer until it matched the PCB.

+---

 ##  Project Visuals